 The types and seriousness of side effects vary from patient to patient.
 For a list of possible side effects and their symptoms, please see the Medication Guide.
 This is not intended to replace discussions with your healthcare provider.
 If you think you are experiencing any of these side effects or symptoms, please talk to your healthcare provider immediately.

 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+To report SUSPECTED ADVERSE REACTIONS, contact EMD Serono at: 1-800-283-8088 ext.
+5563 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.